riezebosch/xbrl-dotnet/README.md

 ## Entity

-Define entities to be used on contexts:
+Define the entity/entities to be used on contexts:

 ```csharp
 class YourEntity(string value) : IEntity